PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

 ### Rate Controller

-The rate controller is the inner-most loop with three independent PID controllers to control the body rates.
+The rate controller is the inner-most loop with three independent PID controllers to control the body rates (yaw, pitch, roll).

 > **Note** A well-tuned rate controller is very important as it affects *all* flight modes.
   A badly tuned rate controller will be visible in [Position mode](../flight_modes/position_mc.md), for example, as "twitches" (the vehicle will not hold perfectly still in the air).

 #### Rate Controller Architecture/Form

-PX4 supports two (mathematically equivalent) forms of the PID rate controller in a single mixed implementation: Parallel and Standard.
+PX4 supports two (mathematically equivalent) forms of the PID rate controller in a single "mixed" implementation: [Parallel](#parallel_form) and [Standard](#standard_form).

+Users can select the form that is used by setting the proportional gain for the other form to "1" (i.e. in the diagram below set **K** to 1 for the parallel form, or **P** to 1 for the standard form - this will replace either the K or P blocks with a line).

 ![PID_Mixed](../../images/mc_pid_tuning/PID_algorithm_Mixed.png)
 <!-- The drawing is on draw.io: https://drive.google.com/file/d/1hXnAJVRyqNAdcreqNa5W4PQFkYnzwgOO/view?usp=sharing -->